How Do Search Engines Measure Search Results Quality?

-A system and method for development of search success metrics.
-A plurality of search engine result pages are collected and a target page success metric is determined for each page.
-A plurality of machine learned page success metrics are trained using a first subset of the search engine result pages and each result page’s respective target page success metric, wherein each of the machine learned page success metrics is trained to predict the target page success metric for each of the first subset of search engine result pages.
-A predicted target page success metric is predicted for each of a second subset of the search engine result pages using each of the machine learned page success metrics.
-The accuracy of each of the machine learned page success metrics in predicting the target page success metric associated with each of the second subset of search engine result pages is then evaluated.
+A system and method for the development of search success metrics.
+A plurality of search engine result pages are collected, and a target page success metric is determined for each page.
+A plurality of machine-learned page success metrics is trained using a first subset of the search engine result pages and each result page’s respective target page success metric, wherein each of the machine-learned page success metrics is trained to predict the target page success metric for each of the first subsets of search engine result pages.
+A predicted target page success metric is predicted for each of a second subset of the search engine result pages using each machine-learned page success metric.
+The accuracy of each machine-learned page success metric in predicting the target page success metric associated with each of the second subsets of search engine result pages is then evaluated.

-The patent presents a number of different approaches to measuring search success including “presentation, ranking, diversity, query reformulation, SRP enhancements, and advertising.”
+The patent presents many different approaches with search results quality to measure search success, including “presentation, ranking, diversity, query reformulation, SRP enhancements, and advertising.”

-The focus behind this patent is to take a measurement that might have been shown in the past to be highly reliable in measuring the effectiveness of search results or pages, but which might be either too costly or time consuming to measure upon an ongoing basis, and develop ways to predict how well a particular page might fulfill that metric.
-For example, if dwell time, or the amount of time someone spends upon a page is a useful measurement for determining how well that page meets the needs of a searcher, are there other metrics that a machine learning system can use to predict dwell time for a page?
+The focus behind this patent is to take a measurement that might have been shown in the past to become highly reliable in measuring the effectiveness of search results or pages, but which might get either too costly or time-consuming to measure upon an ongoing basis and develop ways to predict how well a particular page might fulfill that metric.
+For example, if dwell time or the amount of time someone spends upon a page is a useful measurement for determining how well that page meets a searcher’s needs, are there other search engine metrics that a machine learning system can use to predict dwell time for a page?

-The patent uses the phrase “search success” to measure the overall ability to measure how effective the search engine might be in displaying useful search results to searchers.
-It also refers to “page success metrics” for different types or families of measurements that might reliably be used to evaluate the success of search results.
-These different classes of “page success metrics” could be ranked based upon how reliable they might be perceived to be, and the patent presents a general rule about them:
+The patent uses the phrase “search success” to measure the overall ability to measure how effective the search engine might get in displaying useful search results to searchers.
+It also refers to “page success metrics” for different types or families of measurements that might reliably become used to evaluate the success of search results.
+These different classes of “page success metrics” could get ranked based upon how reliable they might become, and the patent presents a general rule about them: